MDz1985/nodejs2024Q1-service/README.md

 npm run docker:start
 ```
 ### 6) Start tests:
-⚠️When you receive a message with `4000 port is running` you may open new terminal window or stop current process using `ctrl + c` and
+⚠️ When you receive a message with `4000 port is running` you may open new terminal window or stop current process using `ctrl + c` and
 then use:
 ```bash
 npm run test